 You can use MX toolbox to check if your server or domain is blacklisted.

-Part 2: Why Authentication (DKIM, SPF, TLS) is Critical to Email Deliverability
+Why Authentication (DKIM, SPF, TLS) Is Critical To Email Deliverability

 How Spammers Use Email Sender Spoofing

 Sending an email on behalf of someone like email@example.com is easy.
 Change a few header values, and the ISP will think that Mark is trying to send out a message.

 A typical spoofed email will look like this:

 In the above example, it’s clear that the sender isn’t Rackspace, but the way the email is designed makes it seem legitimate.
 With email spoofing, spammers can easily impersonate your brand’s email and send campaigns on your behalf.
 Right?

 Well, fortunately, it’s not quite as simple as that.
 And mailbox providers are getting better at catching this type of spam.
 Most providers – certainly all major ones – will perform an ID check when receiving a new email.